Skip to content

 For this week and the next, we will focus on predicting the structural properties of materials.
 These include finding the stablest structure of molecules and crystals, and calculating the vibrational patterns in molecules and crystals.

-In this week, we will learn how to calculate the key quantities for describing the stability of structures of moleculs and crystals.
+In this week, we will learn how to calculate the key quantities for describing the stability of the structures of molecules and crystals.
 You will have learnt them from the lectures, and we will give a brief review for them in this lab before the calculations to refresh your memory.
 We will begin by briefly reviewing the very important potential energy surface (PES).

 The potential energy surface

 The potential energy surface (PES) is the surface obtained by plotting the total energy of a molecule or crystal against different atomic positions.
 It is commonly denoted as \(U(\{\mathbf{R}\})\), where \(\mathbf{R}\) represents the set of atomic positions of all atoms.
-Many useful quantities associated with a given structure, such as the atomic forces in a molecule, the stress and pressure in a crystal unit cell can be calculated by evaluating the relevant deivatives of the PES.
+Many useful quantities associated with a given structure, such as the atomic forces in a molecule, the stress and pressure in a crystal unit cell can be calculated by evaluating the relevant derivatives of the PES.

 Ground state structure of molecules